This is a guide for people wanting to through-hike the Te Araroa Trail in New Zealand going from south to north.

 You can print out the guides.
 I’ve deliberately not included pretty pictures in the guide pages so you don’t have images taking up space.
 And you can send them as printed installments to yourself on the trail with food parcels to further cut weight.
 As with the maps, once you’ve finished with them they are good for starting fires, or you can leave them in huts for other people.
 If you have an e-book reader there is software online to convert pages to the file format required.
 Or you can save them to your cellphone.
 There are several routes to either printing or cellphone saving:

-I will make the files downloadable as pdf files (with a link below the images at the top of each guide).
+I may make the files downloadable as pdf files – you’ll find them at the bottom of the South Island and North Island Guides menus.
 This preserves the formatting, skips the images at top, and the links still work.
 You can print out from here or save to your mobile phone (in the Documents folder on Android phones).
 One advantage of pdfs is that you can print two pages on one side of an A4 page, giving you 4 on a sheet – if your eyesight is good enough to read them at that reduced size.
 The downside is that if I update the webpages during the season with a detail or two then it is not really worth me updating the pdfs.

 If you are just going to read the guides on your phone then I recommend saving the web pages offline, as that way they will be current as at the time you saved them.
 In the Chrome browser on your phone click the three dots at top right, then select the download arrow symbol.
 If this doesn’t appear, try ‘more tools’.
 To later reload the page offline, select Downloads from the three dots menu.